barryb5/8033_frc_scouting_2022/README.md

 - Custom Serializer
 - Switch from JSON to Custom Schema
 - Come up with a way to self-describe game-specific data
+- Better adapt Game Screen to larger aspect ratios - like the iPad Pro (12.9 inch) for example